Pokémon (video game series): Reception

 After the first five months of release, the Game Boy games sold almost 3 million copies.
 They have been credited as a factor in the Game Boy maintaining strong sales in Japan well beyond the typical lifespan of a game system.
 The series has sold over 279 million units (inclusive of spin-off titles; 210 million for the mainline Pokémon games) as of February 29, 2016, giving it the distinction of being one of the best-selling video game series in history.
 Guinness World Records awarded the Pokémon series eight records in Guinness World Records: Gamer's Edition 2008, including "Most Successful RPG Series of All Time", "Game Series With the Most Spin-Off Movies" and "Most Photosensitive Epileptic Seizures Caused by a TV Show".
-As of March 2025, the series has sold over 489 million units.
+As of March 2026, the series has sold over 515 million units.

 The Pokémon video game series is the basis of the Pokémon franchise, which includes the Pokémon anime, the Pokémon Trading Card Game, the Pokémon manga, and various toys.
-The anime series has run for over 900 episodes, accompanied by 19 feature films, with a twentieth in production.
+The anime series has run for over 1,300 episodes, accompanied by 20 feature films.
 The trading card game and its expansion sets have grown to around 3,000 unique cards in total, and continue to draw a healthy player base to its official international tournaments.
 The extent of global toy and merchandise sales since 1996 cover broad markets and high quantities.

 IGN ranked Pokémon as the 17th greatest desired game series: "the basic gameplay premise boasts solid, addictive play mechanics, and several of the handheld RPGs deserve to be in every gamer's collection.
 GamesRadar listed Pokémon as the No. 1 Nintendo game "not made by Nintendo", stating that having to catch each Pokémon made the games addictive.